 Spider Vein Removal In Austin

 Spider vein removal is the most commonly performed procedure at Austin Vein Specialists.
 Spider veins, also known as telangiectasias, are small, thin blood vessel clusters that are easily visible within the skin.
 They are often red, pink, or purple and are usually dispersed as clusters in certain locations of the body.
-They appear most commonly on the legs, but may be seen anywhere on the body, including the nose and face.
+They appear most commonly on the legs but may be seen anywhere on the body, including the nose and face.
 They typically have the appearance of a series of lines, tree branches, or a spider-web-like shape (hence the name).
 They tend to be much smaller than varicose veins, somewhere in the range of the size of a small thread, or at most a toothpick.
 It is very common for people to seek out cosmetic therapies to rid their skin of these unsightly veins.
-While most cases of spider vein removal are purely performed for cosmetic concerns, some patients may also experience uncomfortable symptoms such as aching, burning, swelling, itching, and cramping at the sites of this condition.
+While most cases of spider vein removal are purely performed for cosmetic concerns, some patients may also experience uncomfortable symptoms such as aching, burning, swelling, itching and cramping at the sites of this condition.
 Spider vein removal is one of our main areas of expertise at Austin Vein Specialists.

-Many of our patients in Austin are bothered by the appearance of spider veins on prominent areas of their bodies such as the legs, nose or face, and seek treatment to restore a smooth, clear appearance.
-Many of these treatments are highly effective and minimally invasive, offering aesthetically-pleasing results without painful or lengthy downtime.
+Many of our patients in Austin are bothered by the appearance of spider veins on prominent areas of their bodies such as the legs, nose, or face, and seek treatment to restore a smooth, clear appearance.
+Many of these treatments are highly effective and minimally invasive, offering aesthetically pleasing results without painful or lengthy downtime.

 Causes of Spider Veins

-Spider veins develop as a result of a backup of blood in certain veins, which occurs when the valves in the veins cannot effectively keep blood from flowing backwards as it moves up the legs.
+Spider veins develop as a result of a backup of blood in certain veins, which occurs when the valves in the veins cannot effectively keep blood from flowing backward as it moves up the legs.
 As blood collects in the veins they begin to expand and dilate, becoming visible under the surface of the skin or within the skin itself.